abu-al-hol/Mountainland_Ski/README.md

 # Mountainland Ski Retail Analytics Warehouse

 > A synthetic retail analytics ecosystem built with Python, Streamlit, SQLite, SQL, and BigQuery concepts.
 The data created is a generally realistic amalgamation of market data and sales data.
-If they wanted to grow data and business acumen, companies like Circana/IRI & Nielsen would make sample market data available to students.
-In an absence of data, only simulation remains.
+All students of data technologies and analysis learn the basics, and one day they land a job and suddenly they are confronted with massive databases, expansive cloud infrastructure, and a whirlwind of new business and domain issues to learn.
+At Mountainland Tech we teach 9 months of technologies and then students are expected to make a capstone project, not unlike this one, that draws on all skills we teach here and are critical for success in data oriented careers.

 Created for:
 - Mountainland Technical College students